xjoekx/OriginCreator-PowersRequests/README.md

 ### Options:
 The powers you create can support configurable options for the user.
 As for example having the user decide the strength level of a status effect, by adding these to your power you can make it more broad and more customisable!

+> Please keep questions to a character limit of "45" this is discords limit and it will not display if over.
 Adding options are as easy as just adding the following to your file:
 ```js
     options: [